nortikin/sverchok/docs/nodes/solid/solid_to_mesh.rst

 Offers three methods:

-**Basic**: This method is the fastest offers a Precision options that expects values(and only will be affected)  like 1, 0.1, 0.001.
+**Basic**: This method is the fastest offers a Precision option that expects values(and only will be affected)  like 1, 0.1, 0.001.
 Note that a lower number means more precision.
 Also when reducing the precision (by giving a greater number) the node may not change until you change the input solid data.

 **Standard**: Has the following options